toniher/biomirror/mysql/uniprot/README.md

 	* TABLE: ```idmapping```
 	* Before uploading this file to a  MySQL server, we suggest to proccess it to reduce its redundancy and drop entries with too short IDs (check Spark directory for a suggested solution).

+Spark (more performant version) in *Spark* subdirectory in 2 folders above.